CD3/config-makover/README.md

 process will replace any references to other parameters in the configuration tree with their values.
 This is similar to the parameter interpolation in ConfigParser, but it is much more powerful.
 First, the configuration data is stored in a tree.
-Second, Mako is used to do the rendering, so all variable substitution are actually Mako expressions, which means they can contain arbitrary Python code.
+Second, Tempita is used to do the rendering, so all variable substitution are actually Tempita expressions, which means they can contain arbitrary Python code.

 The rendering process consists of several step.
 The rendering function is called recursively on the branches